Fast Intra-kernel Isolation and Security with IskiOS: Related Work

-Other approaches~\cite{Hodor:ATC19, ERIM:UsenixSec19, MonGuard:EuroSec20, Intra-Unikernel:VEE20, UnderBridge:ATC20, SEIMI:Oakland20, LVDs:VEE20} use hardware isolation primitives to create \emph{protection domains} in which various executable components are granted asymmetrical access to sensitive data in memory.
+\textbf{Domain-based Isolation} Other approaches~\cite{Hodor:ATC19, ERIM:UsenixSec19, MonGuard:EuroSec20, Intra-Unikernel:VEE20, UnderBridge:ATC20, SEIMI:Oakland20, LVDs:VEE20} use hardware isolation primitives to create \emph{protection domains} in which various executable components are granted asymmetric access to sensitive data in memory.
 Hodor~\cite{Hodor:ATC19}, ERIM~\cite{ERIM:UsenixSec19}, and MonGuard~\cite{MonGuard:EuroSec20} use PKU to provide efficient intra-process isolation for user-space programs.
-Like {\System}, these systems provide efficient intra-address space isolation using memory protection keys.
-However, {\System} provides intra-kernel isolation and, consequently, solves several challenges such as retrofitting PKU for protecting kernel memory while maintaining the SMAP and SMEP features.
-Sung et al.~\cite{Intra-Unikernel:VEE20} leverage Intel PKU to provide intra-address space isolation for unikernels which traditionally consist of a single application statically linked to a minimal library OS~\cite{Unikernel:ASPLOS13}.
-The term ``intra-unikernel isolation'' might suggest that PKU is being used to protect kernel memory similar to {\System}.
-However, Sung et al.'s~\cite{Intra-Unikernel:VEE20} proposed mechanism more closely resembles Hodor~\cite{Hodor:ATC19}: in Sung et al.'s system~\cite{Intra-Unikernel:VEE20}, there's a single application, linked to a protected library (LibOS), running in kernel mode; the main application is isolated from LibOS via memory protection keys.
-In contrast, {\System} protects an OS kernel that runs multiple applications at a time, supports code running in user mode and prevents it from using privileged hardware instructions, and uses PKU both to isolate user-space code from kernel code and to isolate parts of the kernel from itself.
-UnderBridge~\cite{UnderBridge:ATC20}, developed concurrently to our work, restructures microkernel OSes by moving system servers traditionally executed as user processes to kernel space.
-UnderBridge uses PKU in conjunction with \emph{Kernel Page Table Isolation (KPTI)}~\cite{KPTI:LKML} to isolate system servers in this new design.
-KPTI incurs additional overhead~\cite{KPTI-cost} that {\System} does not.
+Like {\System}, these systems use memory protection keys.
+However, {\System} provides intra-kernel isolation and, consequently, solves several challenges such as retrofitting PKU for protecting kernel memory while maintaining SMAP and SMEP\@.
+Sung et al.~\cite{Intra-Unikernel:VEE20} leverage Intel PKU to provide intra-address-space isolation for the RustyHermit~\cite{RustyHermit:PLOS19} unikernel.
+A RustyHermit~\cite{RustyHermit:PLOS19} unikernel instance consists of a single application, statically linked against a minimal library OS written in Rust~\cite{RustyHermit:PLOS19}; application and kernel share the same \emph{user address space} (i.e., pages with U/S bit set), and they both execute in \emph{kernel mode}.
+Sung et al.'s~\cite{Intra-Unikernel:VEE20} proposed mechanism places the application in a different protection domain from the kernel, and it isolates unsafe Rust code blocks that handle low-level hardware operations from the rest of the kernel.
+As all code uses user-space memory pages, the use of Intel PKU is straightforward.
+Since the goal is to increase fault tolerance within a single domain of trust, Sung et al.~\cite{Intra-Unikernel:VEE20} do not prevent reconfiguration of the {\tt pkru} register.
+Even if they did, their system would not need to differentiate between \texttt{wrpkru} instructions in user and kernel space.
+In contrast, {\System} retrofits Linux's existing user/kernel isolation mechanism to use protection keys.
+In doing so, {\System} takes additional measures to ensure that user-space application code cannot misuse the \texttt{wrpkru} instruction to break {\System}'s isolation mechanism.
+UnderBridge~\cite{UnderBridge:ATC20}, developed concurrently to our work, restructures microkernel OSes by moving user-space system servers to kernel space; it uses PKU in conjunction with \emph{Kernel Page Table Isolation (KPTI)}~\cite{KPTI:LKML} to isolate system servers running in kernel mode.
+While compatible with KPTI, our PKK mechanism does not require it, and therefore PKK does not incur KPTI's additional overhead~\cite{KPTI-cost}.